LydiaDonkor/Portfolio/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I'M GREAT AT

-- Data Cleaning
+- ✅ Data Cleaning
-- Data Story Telling
+- ✅ Data Storytelling
-- Data Visualisation
+- ✅ Data Visualisation
-- Problem Solving
+- ✅ Problem Solving

-**- ✅ Data Analytics Consulting.**
-I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.

-**- ✅ Staff Training & Development.**
-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-From beginner to advanced levels.
+ I take great enthusiasm in uncovering patterns, solving problems, and presenting data in a clear, actionable way.

 <!--Section 2: List 3-4 key projects-->
-## MY PORTFOLIO
+## MY PROJECTS

 *A glimpse of some of the projects I've been working on.*